Ethereum has thousands of nodes, each potentially running on

 - The Merkle Proof (sibling hashes):

-The verifier can then recompute the hashes layer by layer and check if they match the published Root.
+The verifier can then recompute the hashes layer by layer as follows:

 This is why "**hash left / right**" is frequently mentioned — every Merkle proof provides the sibling (left or right) hash at each level.